ConacBreslin/Face-your-fears/README.md

 ## Testing.
 Bugs identified - during development and testing the bugs identified and corrected are listed here []().
 ### Validation
-- HTML.The quiz’s html validation was tested by [validator.w3.org](https://validator.w3.org/).
+- HTML and CSS.The quiz’s html validation was tested by direct input into [validator.w3.org](https://validator.w3.org/).
 The errors identified and fixes are documented [here](assets/images/TOBEADDED).
+The quiz’s css was tested by direct input into [jigsaw.w3.org](https://jigsaw.w3.org/css-validator/).
 The errors identified and fixes are documented [here](assets/images/TOBEADDED).
 - Lighthouse Audits.
 The quiz’s Performance, Accessibility, Best Practices and SEO were assessed by [Chrome Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) and the results of this are [here](assets/images/TOBEADDED).
 - Manual Testing.
 Extensive use was made of console.log() at every step of the functionality development and each time an error was noted it was addressed ebfore proceeedinging.
 The quiz was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 It was viewed on a variety of devices.
 Friends and family members reviewed the quiz to identify bugs and give feedback on user experience.
-The code was submitted for peer-review in Code Institutes peer-code-review channel in [slack.com](https://app.slack.com/).
+The code was submitted for peer-review in Code Institute's peer-code-review channel in [slack.com](https://app.slack.com/).
+And ?FEEDBACK ADDED HERE
 ### Testing User Stories from User Experience (UX) Section.
 1. Easily and intuitively understand what the quiz is about;
     - On entering the site the player sees a welcome page with a title and  a clear explanation of what the quiz is about.